Three rules? Can it really be that simple?

 The 3 Golden Rules in Daily Life

 Perhaps even better than using the 3 Golden Rules for your practice is using them for your daily life.
 This is what Zen is all about — enriching our everyday life.
-We aim to practice Zen all day, every day.
-Here are a few examples:
+Ideally, we want to practice Zen all day, every day.

 Problem: You hate your job.

-Solution: Pick one task with a clear goal, and then immerse yourself in it, even if it isn’t enjoyable.
+Solution: Pick one work task with a clear goal, and then immerse yourself in it, even if it isn’t enjoyable.
 Focus 100% of your energy and attention on the task — for only 15 minutes.
 Do not allow anything to distract you during those 15 minutes.
 Let go of any irrelevant thoughts that creep in.

 Tip: In the beginning, it will be hard to do this for 15 minutes without getting distracted.
 But keep trying.
 Once you get the hang of it, I recommend that you stick to 15-minute “bursts”.
 That’s about as long as most humans can focus before losing concentration.
 So do 15 minutes, take a break, and then do another 15-minute burst.